SDGforskning/sdg-strings/SDG01_query_action_WoS.md

           )
     )
     NEAR/10
-        (("basic" NEAR/3 "service$")
-        OR "clean water" OR ("drinking water" NEAR/3 ("service$" OR "source$" OR "facilit*" OR "basic")) OR "sanitation service$" OR "sanitation facilit$" or "toilet facilit$" OR "basic sanitation" OR "hygiene facilit*" OR "hygiene service*" OR "handwashing facility" OR "hand-washing facility" OR "clean fuels" OR "clean technology" OR "basic electricity" OR "modern energy"
+        (
+          ("basic" NEAR/2 ("service$" OR "facility" OR "facilities")) OR
+          (("drinking water" OR "sanitation" OR "hygiene" OR "toilet" OR "handwashing" OR "hand-washing" OR "sewage" OR "WASH")
+          NEAR/2 ("service$" OR "facility" OR "facilities" OR "basic" OR "safe") )
-        OR "basic mobility" OR "transport* system*" OR "transport* infrastructure*" OR "public transport*" OR (("waste" OR "garbage" or "rubbish") NEAR/1 ("collection" OR "management") NEAR/1 ("service$" OR "facilit*")) OR "health care" OR "health-care" OR "healthcare" OR "health service$" OR "medical service$" OR "medical care" OR "basic education" OR "education services" OR "schooling services" OR "education system" OR "school system" OR "basic information services" OR "basic telecommunication services" OR "basic mobile services" )
+        OR "improved drinking water" OR "improved source$ of drinking water" OR "clean drinking water" OR "clean water" OR (("waste" OR "garbage" OR "rubbish") NEAR/2 ("service$" OR "facility" OR "facilities")) OR (("health" OR "medical") NEAR/2 ("service$" OR "facility" OR "facilities" OR "basic" OR "essential" OR "primary" OR "care"))
+        OR "healthcare"
+        OR (("education*" OR "school*") NEAR/2 ("service$" OR "facility" OR "facilities" OR "basic" OR "primary")) OR
+          (("basic information" OR "telecommunication" OR "basic communication" OR "ICT") NEAR/2 ("service$" OR "facility" OR "facilities" OR "infrastructure") )
+        OR "electricity service$" OR "energy service$" OR "modern energy" OR "clean fuel$" OR "clean energy" OR "public open space$" OR "public space$"
+        OR "basic mobility" OR "urban mobility" OR "rural mobility" OR "all-season road$" OR ("transport*" NEAR/2 ("service$" OR "infrastructure" OR "system$" OR "public")) )
   )
   AND